Scholarships

 Institutional Scholarships for New Students

-Students accepted in the inaugural cohort of the Bachelor of Science in Nursing (BSN) program at the St. Louis campus beginning in February 2026 may be eligible to receive a scholarship award of up to $5,000.
+Students accepted in the inaugural year of the Bachelor of Science in Nursing (BSN) program at the St. Louis campus (Spring 2026 and Fall 2026) may be eligible to receive a scholarship award of up to $5,000.

-To qualify, students must enroll full-time in the February 2026 BSN cohort at the St. Louis campus.
+To qualify, students must enroll full-time in the February 2026 or July 2026 BSN cohorts at the St. Louis campus.
 Continued eligibility is contingent upon maintaining continuous full-time enrollment and meeting satisfactory academic progress standards as defined by university policy.

 No separate application is required.
 All accepted students in the inaugural cohort will be automatically considered and awarded the scholarship, subject to the outlined terms.